Vision and Strategy Execution

 Too often we see a vision or strategy creation approach involving a senior executive hand-picking a team, then locking them away to develop a future three to five-year strategy.
 Quite often the previous strategy receives a cursory dust-off with a few percentage points added, there is very little interrogation as to whether the previous plan worked or not.
 This approach is similar to developing a strategy in a vacuum.
 It is our experience that strategy execution will not succeed when built in a vacuum.

-At AllChange we invest many-many hours thinking about how to create the right environment and conditions that will lead to optimal levels of engagement, participation and follow-through delivery.
-With this in the cross-hairs, we have developed a portfolio of transformation products that integrate creative and collaborative techniques and environments to engage stakeholders – all wired to stimulate big picture understanding, ignite group genius, build consensus, accelerate implementation activity and deliver business value quickly.
-During these activities, we often employ accelerated learning and high-performance team techniques to create an environment where serious business thinking and unrestrained possibility thinking co-exist.
-These activities are specifically designed to engage and harness the skills and knowledge that already exist within the business.
+At AllChange we have invested many-many hours thinking about how to create the right environment and conditions that will lead to optimal levels of engagement, participation and follow-through delivery.
+With this in the cross-hairs, we have developed a portfolio of transformation products that integrate creative and collaborative techniques and environments to engage stakeholders – all wired to ignite group genius, build consensus, accelerate implementation activity and deliver business value quickly.
+The products are specifically designed to engage and harness the skills and knowledge that already exist within the business.

-We consistently apply the following approach principles when helping our clients create and implement their vision (and follow-on strategies).
+We consistently apply the following approach principles when helping our clients connect their strategic intent to project delivery.
 These principles have been developed from hard-earned experience and as a result of witnessing what works and does not work:

 1. The Creation Approach (Strategy Development)

 Your vision and strategy need to have a clear line-of-sight-of and connect with your business reality.
 If they are based on inaccurate assumptions, assertions and stereotypes there is a high likelihood they will fail to get you where you need to go.

 2. The Collaborative Approach